amazeeio/drupal-example/README.md

+# Archived

+Maintained examples can be found at https://github.com/lagoon-examples.

 # Composer template for Drupal projects hosted on amazee.io

 This project template should provide a kickstart for managing your site